Печера Кришталева

 This is a gypsum cave and so it has no stalactites or stalagmites, no limestone flowstones at all.
 It is entered through a 500 m long artificial entrance tunnel, the miners were quite astonished when the learned that they built a tunnel through chocolate.
 The walls consist of brown gypsum crystals, and despite being transparent they strongly resemble chocolate, their structure resembles fern leaves.
 The cave itself is a passage which is rather high, in average 2.7 m, but the passage is rather narrow, between 1 m and 2 m wide.
 This gives the impression of a gorge, and the rocks show huge rounded hollows which sometimes resemble huge scallops.
 But this cave was not a river cave, the forms are of solutional origin.
 The cave was filled by groundwater which moved very slowly.
 The water dissolved the gypsum quite easily, forming not only rounded forms but also leaving protruding rocks.
 When the valley of Tsyhanka river in front cut deeper the level of the groundwater fell and is now well below the cave.

 But while it was still water-filled, the water not only dissolved the gypsum, it also precipitated gypsum forming huge crystals which grew in the calm gypsum-rich water.
 The walls are covered by huge amounts of gypsum crystal which are also called selenite.
-The grew about 1 mm in 150 years.
+They grew about 1 mm in 150 years.

 The Зал Скель (Hall of Rocks) was named after stone pyramids, which are scattered along the floor.
 The Коридор кам’яних бурульок (Corridor of Stone Icicles) has bizarre gypsum forms protruding from the ceiling.
 The Зоологічному залі (Zoological Hall) was named after protruding gypsum which resembles various animals, assuming that the visitor has enough imagination.
 The Зала Завалів (Rubble Hall) has cement seals, which were placed on the walls in 1928.
 They will break due to movements in the rock and were intended as sensors for a possible collapse.
 They have survived two earthquakes unaffected, which proves the safety of the cave.
 The most spectacular part of the cave is the Кришталевий Коридор (Kryshtalevyy Korydor, Crystal Corridor).
 Here the walls on both sides are covered by selenite crystals.
 While they are mostly white, sometimes transparent, there are also cream, pink and ambet coloured crystals.

-The Crystal Cavern also holds a strange secret: in 1962 an expedition found the skeleton of an unknown man.
+The Crystal Cavern also holds a strange secret: in 1962, an expedition found the skeleton of an unknown man.
 They also found several imperial Russian 5 kopeck coins, dated 1904, which tells a lot about the maximum age of this person.
 But the story behind his death is still unknown, the locals were not aware that someone went missing at that time.
 The exploration and survey by a special karst expedition, was headed by the famous Professor V. M. Dubliansky from the Academy of Sciences of the Ukrainian Soviet Socialist Republic.
 In the northern part of the cave they discovered the remains of fox, marten, badger, lemmings, reindeer, hare white, willow grouse, and many more.
 They were dated about 10,000 years old, and tell two important facts, the climate was much harsher than today, and the cave was not flooded since then.

 The cave belonged to Poland until the end of World War II, when the borders of Poland were drawn new by the Allies.
 It was first mentioned in a Polish scientific publication by the monk Gabriel Rzeczynski.
 The development of the cave in 1930 was very expensive, but it made the cave the most popular show cave of Poland in the time between World War I and II.
 At this time the cave was called Jaskinia Kryształowa in Polish.
-During the war the cave was used by the Ukrainian Insurgent Army (UPA) as a hideout.
+During the war, the cave was used by the Ukrainian Insurgent Army (UPA) as a hideout.
 This was the armed force of the underground Organization of Ukrainian Nationalists (OUN), created in 1942, who actually wanted an independent Ukrainian state with a Ukrainian ethnic majority.
 They committed massacres of ethnic Poles in the Volhynia and Eastern Galicia regions, with the goal to get rid of the Polish minority living in Ukraine.
 The NKVD blew up the entrance to the cave to destroy their hideout.
 The cave entrance was reopened by pupils of Kryvche secondary school and students of Ternopil Medical Institute in 1961.